The Very Best Things To Do In Playa del Carmen

 A few years ago, Playa del Carmen hosted a street art festival in an attempt to beautify the city and create “a sense of belonging.”

-Calle 4 and Calle 2 were the two streets the art project was focused on, and you will find some great art there, but there are plenty more murals scattered throughout the city.
-Wherever you happen to be based, just take a walk around!
+Calle 4 and Calle 2 were the two streets the art project was focused on, and you will find some wonderful art there, but there are plenty more murals scattered throughout the city.

 For a more focused approach, book a street art tour!